-A charge of a prison offence alleged to have been committed by (1) a prisoner may be made by any prison officer or person who is authorised to exercise a power set out in clause 14 of Schedule 2 to the Court Security and Custodial Services Act 1999 and shall be brought forthwith to the attention of the superintendent who shall, as he thinks appropriate and having regard to the nature of the alleged prison offence and to the alleged circumstances, -
+A charge of a prison offence alleged to have been committed by (1) a prisoner may be made by any prison officer or person who is authorised to exercise a power set out in clause 14 of Schedule 2 to the Court Security and Custodial Services Act 1999 and shall be brought forthwith to the attention of the superintendent who

-- if the prisoner so agrees, suspend further action with respect to the charge on condition of the good behaviour of the prisoner for a stated period not exceeding 2 months and order the withdrawal of the charge at the end of that period if the condition has been observed; or - (b) direct that the charge be withdrawn or that a further or different charge be laid; or - refer the charge to a visiting justice; or (c) - if the prisoner so requests and the superintendent agrees (d) to the request, inquire into and determine a charge of a minor prison offence in accordance with section 75. - Where the superintendent proposes to refer a charge to a visiting (2) justice under subsection (1)(c), he shall call upon the prisoner to admit or deny the charge and shall endorse the charge with a note of whether the prisoner admits or denies that charge.
+- if the prisoner so agrees, suspend further action with respect to the charge on condition of the good behaviour of the prisoner for a stated period not exceeding 2 months and order the withdrawal of the charge at the end of that period if the condition has been observed; or - direct that the charge be withdrawn or that a further or (b) different charge be laid; or - (c) refer the charge to a visiting justice; or - if the prisoner so requests and the superintendent agrees (d) to the request, inquire into and determine a charge of a minor prison offence in accordance with section 75. - Where the superintendent proposes to refer a charge to a visiting (2) justice under subsection (1)(c), he shall call upon the prisoner to admit or deny the charge and shall endorse the charge with a note of whether the prisoner admits or denies that charge.